 Swiss people are not extrovert, but are generally warm and friendly, although you will have to put some effort into meeting people and making friends.

-That being said, let’s dive in the most basic 10 things we think you should know before you decide to move here:
+That being said, let’s dive into the most basic 10 things we think you should know before you decide to move here:

 The three parts of Switzerland are not at all alike – The French part of Switzerland (Suisse Romande) is nothing like the German part of Switzerland, while Ticino is also quite apart.
 If you’re moving to Suisse Romande, don’t ask someone living in the German part of Switzerland for advice, they will have a completely different picture.
 From the way the cities are organized, to people’s mentality, you will find numerous differences.